 Mortgage loan applications are underwritten to determine whether they are eligible for our mortgage insurance.
-We perform this function directly or, alternatively, we delegate to our insured lenders the ability to underwrite the mortgage loans based on compliance with our underwriting guidelines.
+We perform this function directly or, alternatively, we delegate to our insured lenders the ability to underwrite the mortgage loans on our behalf.

 Delegated Underwriting.
 Through our delegated underwriting program, we approve insured lenders to underwrite mortgage loan insurance applications based on our mortgage insurance underwriting guidelines.
 Each lender participating in the delegated underwriting program must be approved by our risk management group.
-Utilization of our delegated underwriting program enables us to meet lenders' demands for immediate mortgage insurance coverage and increases the efficiency of the underwriting process.
+Utilization of our delegated underwriting program enables us to meet lenders' demands for immediate decisions on mortgage insurance coverage and increases the efficiency of their underwriting process.
 We use quality control sampling and performance monitoring to manage the risks associated with delegated underwriting.
 Under the terms of the program, we have certain rights to rescind coverage if there has been a deviation from our underwriting guidelines.
 For a discussion of these limited Rescission rights, see "-Defaults and Claims-Claims Management-Rescissions."
-As of December 31, 2021 and 2020, 69% and 67% of our total first-lien IIF had been originated on a delegated basis, respectively.
+As of December 31, 2022 and 2021, 70% and 69%, respectively, of our total first-lien IIF had been originated on a delegated basis.

 Non-Delegated Underwriting.
 Approved insured lenders may submit mortgage loan applications to us so that we may perform the mortgage insurance underwriting.
 Some customers prefer our non-delegated underwriting program because we assume responsibility for underwriting the mortgage insurance and, subject to the terms of our Master Policies, generally have less ability to rescind coverage if there is an underwriting error.
-We leverage loan application data and analytics to categorize mortgage insurance applications based on credit risk and underwriting complexity to improve efficiency in our process and to ensure a heightened focus on the higher risk, complex applications.
-We use quality control sampling, loan performance monitoring and training to manage the risks associated with our non-delegated underwriting program.
-As of December 31, 2021 and 2020, 26% and 28% of our total first-lien IIF had been originated on a non-delegated basis, respectively.
+We leverage loan application data and analytics to categorize mortgage insurance applications based on credit risk and underwriting complexity to improve efficiency in our process and to ensure a heightened focus on the higher-risk, complex applications.
+We also use quality control sampling, loan performance monitoring and training to manage the risks associated with our non-delegated underwriting program.
+As of both December 31, 2022 and 2021, 26% of our total first-lien IIF had been originated on a non-delegated basis.

 Contract Underwriting.
-We also provide third-party contract underwriting services to our mortgage insurance customers pursuant to which we underwrite the mortgage loan for compliance with investor guidelines, which if necessary, may be separate from or in addition to underwriting for our mortgage insurance eligibility.
+We also provide third-party contract underwriting services to our mortgage insurance customers pursuant to which we underwrite the mortgage loan for compliance with investor guidelines which, if necessary, may be separate from or in addition to underwriting for our mortgage insurance eligibility.
 Generally, we offer limited indemnification to our contract underwriting customers.
 To manage the risks associated with contract underwriting, we train our underwriters, require them to complete continuing education and routinely audit performance to monitor the accuracy and consistency of underwriting practices.
-As of both December 31, 2021 and 2020, 5% of our total first-lien IIF had been underwritten through contract underwriting.
+As of December 31, 2022 and 2021, 4% and 5%, respectively, of our total first-lien IIF had been underwritten through contract underwriting.